User Onboarding & Dashboards – FIRST®

 Usability Evaluation

 The purpose of the review was to identify areas that contribute to poor usability of the current design, to provide an organized list of issues, their relative severity as it pertains to user experience, and to identify recommended mitigation strategies.
+This revealed inconsistent use of components and interaction models, navigation and page layouts that did not support user-centered task flows, and missing data needed for efficient and informed decision making.

 Task flow creation